FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Resource Statistics and Quality Assessment

 \subsection{Audit Protocol and Evaluation Estimands}

-Since automated heuristics cannot reliably verify semantic entailment, we conducted a human-in-the-loop audit.
-The complete protocol, including sampling frames and adjudication logs, is detailed in Appendix~\ref{app:audit_protocol}.
-Our primary estimand is \emph{corpus-level FactSense precision}, defined as the frequency-weighted probability that a randomly selected FactSense is semantically correct.
-We employed stratified cluster sampling at the $(\ell, \texttt{page\_id})$ level to ensure adequate coverage of tail languages and applied design weights to recover unbiased corpus-level estimates.
-Inter-annotator agreement was robust (Krippendorff’s $\alpha \in [0.74, 0.90]$\footnote{Krippendorff’s $\alpha$ measures agreement among raters.
-Values $\ge 0.80$ indicate high reliability.}), with $\alpha=0.82$ for FactSense correctness.
-Among adjudicated items (9.8\% abstain rate), machine translation\footnote{We utilized the NLLB-200~\citep{costa2022no} model for reference translations.
-Annotators used MT only as an assistive signal for syntax and keyword verification.} was consulted in 41\% of cases, yielding a negligible precision difference ($\le$0.6 points) compared to non-translated samples.
+Because automated heuristics cannot reliably verify semantic entailment, we conducted a human-in-the-loop audit (Appendix~\ref{app:audit_protocol}).
+Our primary estimand is \emph{corpus-level FactSense precision}: the frequency-weighted probability that a randomly selected FactSense is semantically correct.
+We employed stratified cluster sampling at the $(\ell, \texttt{page\_id})$ level with design weights.
+Inter-annotator agreement was robust (Krippendorff's $\alpha=0.82$ for correctness; range $\in [0.74, 0.90]$\footnote{Values $\ge 0.80$ indicate high reliability.}).
+Among adjudicated items (9.8\% abstain rate), machine translation\footnote{NLLB-200~\citep{costa2022no}; annotators used MT only as an assistive signal.} was consulted in 41\% of cases, yielding a negligible precision difference (no more than 0.6 percentage points).